Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Liouville Mapping Procedure

 \subsection{Caveats}

 First, in a self-consistent plasma a linear wave damps at the damping rate returned by \texttt{PLUME}, yet our calculation keeps its peak amplitude fixed.
 This might seem artificial, but in turbulent plasmas, many modes are fed by energy from larger scales, so holding one mode at constant strength is a reasonable assumption.
 Second, because the electromagnetic wave is pre-defined, we ignore how the particle motion may change the fields.
 For the small wave amplitude $\epsilon_l$ used here, the perturbation to the particle distribution remains weak, so the distribution function's zeroth- and first-order components that set the linear wave frequency and the phase velocity are essentially unchanged.
 Variations in the fields from the particle motion appear primarily in the damping rate, not in the wave frequency, leaving the imposed fields qualitatively acceptable to leading order.
 Third, the approach fully retains nonlinear dynamics: Eqs.~(\ref{eq:dxdt})–(\ref{eq:dvdt}) are integrated without approximation, and the Liouville mapping keeps all nonlinear terms in the Vlasov equation.
 This feature becomes crucial when multiple modes are present.
 As shown in Appendix~\ref{sec:icd_asymmetry}, the FPC signature calculated from the two counter-propagating waves scenario is not a simple superposition of the single-mode results.
+Fourth, the magnitudes of the velocity-space signatures in this work are presented in arbitrary units.
+We are primarily interested in using this technique to predict the qualitative patterns of energization in velocity space and in quantifying the position of those features in velocity space but not the amplitude of those signatures; to make a quantitative comparison of the amplitude of the FPC, one needs to convert our dimensionless quantities into appropriately scaled dimensional quantities.